-Preamble: I started writing this blog a long time ago – last summer after finishing my Certification in Career Services.
+Preamble: I started writing this blog a long time ago , the summer of 2019, after finishing my Certification in Career Services.
 The most valuable thing learned was this simple, free and effective way to help people choose a career.
 I followed the process myself and also “tested” it a lot on others.
 If they already knew what they wanted to do, this process aligned incredibly well.
 It validated their career choice.
 In other words: IT WORKS.

 I was finally inspired to hurry up and post this while teaching a college marketing course.
 I asked my students, after learning that they all graduate this year, if they knew what they were going to do with their business degrees.
 Not one raised their hands.